oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 ### Disclosure Date newer than Revision History

-For each vulnerability, it MUST be tested that the `disclosure_date` is not newer than the `date` of the newest item of the `revision_history` if the `disclosure_date` is in the past at the time of the test execution.
+For each vulnerability, it MUST be tested that the `disclosure_date` is earlier or equal to the `date` of the newest item of the `revision_history` if the `disclosure_date` is in the past at the time of the test execution.
 As the timestamps might use different timezones, the sorting MUST take timezones into account.